At our photography exhibition

 make informed career decisions.
 This followed the release of our white paper

 on the demographic advantage of integrating education, skills training,

 and industry-based internship.

-The future depends on children.
-And the children are counting on us.
+The future depends on adolescents.
+And the adolescents are counting on us.

 According to government data, about 37% of students in India drop out by the 8th grade.